kreatolinux/src/README.md

 # Projects

 ## kpkg
-`kpkg` is a rewrite of the `nyaa` package manager.
+`kpkg` is a rewrite of the nyaa2 package manager.
 It is written in Nim, and is mainly for use with Kreato Linux.
 `kpkg` is heavily inspired by package managers such as `kiss`, `dnf` and `pacman`.
-Run `nimble kpkg` to build.
+Run `./build.sh kpkg` to build.

-## nyaastrap
+## kreastrap
-nyaa3 also includes nyaastrap v3, a rootfs building utility.
+There is also kreastrap v3, a rootfs building utility.
-You can build it by running `nimble nyaastrap`.
-The binary will be located on `src/nyaastrap/nyaastrap`.
+You can build it by running `./build.sh kreastrap`.
+The binary will be located on `src/kreastrap/kreastrap`.

 ## purr
-purr is nyaa3's testing utility.
-You can build it by running `nimble tests`.
+purr is kpkg's testing utility.
+You can build it by running `./build.sh tests`.
 The binary will be located on the usual `out` folder.

 ## chkupd
-chkupd is a tool to check if a package is up-to-date on a nyaa repository.
+chkupd is a tool to check if a package is up-to-date on a kpkg repository.
 It also has the ability to attempt to autoupdate the package.
-You can build it by running `nimble chkupd`.
+You can build it by running `./build.sh chkupd`.
 The binary will be located on the usual `out` folder.

 # License
 Licensed under GPLv3.
 Check LICENSE file for details